Joanna Luna | American Dream: Struggle meal or a delicacy?

 Many Latine students on campus expressed their American Dream in terms of socioeconomic mobility; however, others had differing opinions.

-Anthony Montes de Oca (C ’25) is a Cuban-American, First Generation Low Income (FGLI) studen and the current president of the Cuban American Undergraduate Student Association (CAUSA).
+Anthony Montes de Oca (C ’25) is a Cuban-American, First Generation Low Income (FGLI) student and the current president of the Cuban American Undergraduate Student Association (CAUSA).
 Montes de Oca explained the additional importance of ideological and political factors in the formation of his family’s American Dream.
 While earlier interviews reflected a focus on the economic factors of the American Dream, Montes de Oca explained that his parents sought economic and social freedom.
 Like other children of immigrants, Montes de Oca’s perception of the American Dream is influenced by his parents and, in this case, their search of social freedom as a driving force.

 “My mom is very proud of her roots, but she is also very grateful to be here and have the ability to give us the opportunities we have because she knew that would not be the case back in Cuba,” Montes de Oca said.
 “My mom is probably one of the most patriotic people I have met.
 She is very emotional.
 At a baseball game, if they play ‘God Bless America’ she will cry.”